-Brewer also serves as a lecturer in RISD’s Theory and History of Art and Design department, teaching courses on the history of Western textiles and world textiles.
-Prior to her post at the RISD Museum, she worked in the Department of Textiles at the Museum at Fashion Institute of Technology.
+Brewer also serves as a lecturer in the Theory and History of Art and Design department and in the Apparel Design department.
+Prior to her post at RISD she worked in the Textiles department at the Museum at Fashion Institute of Technology.
 She was awarded her MA in Museum Studies: Costume and Textiles from State University of New York, Fashion Institute of Technology and her BA in Human Ecology from the College of the Atlantic.
 Her research often explores the intersections of nature and art, focusing on the ecology of fashion from the 19th century to the present day.
 In addition to her curatorial and teaching practices, she is an avid hand spinner, knitter and papermaker.